wermipls/sm64-emuguide/acquiring_emu.md

 The only version of Project64 allowed on the leaderboards is 1.6. **All other versions (such as 1.7 or 2.x) are banned.** The leaderboards also permit usage of Mupen64Plus and OpenEmu, providing native emulation options for Linux and Mac users respectively.
 This guide focuses on setting up Project64 1.6 specifically.

 To speed up the configuration process, there's a prebuilt package available with the emulator and the best plugins.
-Extract the archive into a location you want, then follow the next sections in the guide.
-If you are getting any errors loading the plugins, make sure to install Visual C++ 2010 Redistributable Package.
+Extract the archive into any location you want, then follow the next sections in the guide.

 ## Download